pishoyg/coptic/README.md

    learning process, and it will save learners the time that they have to spend on looking up the obscure vocabulary or unfamiliar terms.

-1. Link Scriptorium Lemmas to Marcion Keys.
+1. Link Scriptorium lemmas to Marcion Keys.

-1. Add pronunciations.
+   This may make it possible to include the meaning, literature citations, and perhaps other data.

 1. Add a meanings that would be displayed on top before Crum's translation.
    Some of Crum's translations are obscure or archaic, and some are outdated